 About Penthos

-Penthos is an established mental health charity which provides a 16-week specialised therapy program to couples who are struggling with unresolved grief following the death of a child.
+Penthos is an established mental health charity which provides a 16-week specialised therapy program to couples who are struggling with grief following the death of their child.

-The loss may be the result of a loss of pregnancy, a stillbirth, medical termination, failed IVF or the death of a child or young adult through illness, accident, or suicide.
+The loss may be the result of a loss of pregnancy, a stillbirth, medical termination (TFMR), failed IVF or the death of a child or young adult through illness, accident, or suicide.

 Penthos welcomes all couples and partners regardless of their gender identity, sexual orientation, or family structure.